St Andrew's House

-St Andrew's House (SAH) (Scottish Gaelic: Taigh Naoimh Anndra), on the southern flank of Calton Hill in central Edinburgh, is the headquarters building of the Scottish Government.
+St Andrew's House (SAH) (Scottish Gaelic: Taigh Naoimh Anndra), on the southern flank of Calton Hill in central Edinburgh, is an art deco government building which serves as the headquarters of the Scottish Government.
 The building houses offices for the First Minister and Deputy First Minister, as well as the Permanent Secretary to the Scottish Government.

 When completed in 1939, the building was the largest metal-framed building in Europe, and was the first time government departments serving Scotland were brought under the same space in Edinburgh.

 Built on the site of the old Calton Jail, the graves of ten murderers who were housed within Calton Jail remain buried beneath the car park for St Andrew's House.
 The turreted Governor's House is the only remaining part of the Calton Jail to remain in existence following the construction of St Andrew's House.
 The building accommodates 1,600 civil servants from the Scottish Government over six floors within the building.